brianfakhoury/blazing-fast-rss-watcher/README.md

 # Blazing Fast RSS Watcher

-This codebase is not yet ready for production usage.
+⚠️ This codebase is not yet ready for production usage.

+This can be used as a library, or as a standalone binary.

-## How to run it
+## How to run it as a binary

 1. `$ git clone` this repository on the main branch
 2. `$ cargo build --release`